Northwest Passage: Early expeditions

-Before the Little Ice Age (late Middle Ages to the 19th century), Norwegian Vikings sailed as far north and west as Ellesmere Island, Skraeling Island and Ruin Island for hunting expeditions and trading with the Inuit and people of the Dorset culture who already inhabited the region.
-Between the end of the 15th century and the 20th century, colonial powers from Europe dispatched explorers in an attempt to discover a commercial sea route north and west around North America.
+Before the Little Ice Age (late Middle Ages to the 19th century), Norwegian Vikings sailed as far north and west as Ellesmere Island, Skraeling Island and Ruin Island for hunting expeditions and trading with the Inuit and people of the Dorset culture who inhabited the region.
+Between the end of the 15th century and the 20th century, colonial powers from Europe dispatched explorers to discover a commercial sea route north and west around North America.
 The Northwest Passage represented a new route to the established trading nations of Asia.

 England called the hypothetical northern route the "Northwest Passage".
 The desire to establish such a route motivated much of the European exploration of both coasts of North America, also known as the New World.
 When it became apparent that there was no route through the heart of the continent, attention turned to the possibility of a passage through northern waters.
 There was a lack of scientific knowledge about conditions; for instance, some people believed that seawater was incapable of freezing.
 (As late as the mid-18th century, Captain James Cook had reported that Antarctic icebergs had yielded fresh water, seemingly confirming the hypothesis.)
-Explorers thought that an open water route close to the North Pole must exist.
+Explorers thought that an Open Polar Sea close to the North Pole must exist.
 The belief that a route lay to the far north persisted for several centuries and led to numerous expeditions into the Arctic.
 Many ended in disaster, including that by Sir John Franklin in 1845.
 While searching for him the McClure Arctic Expedition discovered the Northwest Passage in 1850.